 The hotel itself could keep you occupied for days.
 You can soak in a hot tub, get a perfumed massage, wallow in one of the two swimming pools - one indoors and another outside - overlooking the city centre, or take a guided tour with the in-house sommelier through the 25.000-bottle wine cellar.
 The hotel's own restaurant lives up to the expectations surrounding a two-time Michelin starred spot, with a creative and sophisticated menu rooted in both tradition and modernity.

 If you do decide to venture beyond the hotel, this cultural and wine tour with a river cruise sums up everything you need to do before heading home.
-Best yet, if you're looking for an experience that runs smoothly from the moment you start planning to the drop off at the airport, our all-inclusive Porto Tour is the perfect pick.
-You will have a private driver with you the whole time, allowing for you to enjoy the flexibility a luxury private driver provides - especially in such a hilly city - and you'll have the opportunity to experience the best hotels, restaurants and cultural getaways the city has to offer.
+Best yet, if you're looking for an experience that runs smoothly from the moment you start planning to the drop off at the airport, our Luxury all-inclusive Porto Tour is the perfect pick.
+You will have a private driver with you the whole time, allowing for you to enjoy the flexibility a luxury private driver provides - especially in such a hilly city - and you'll have the opportunity to experience the best hotels, restaurants and cultural getaways the city has to offer and the best wine tastings in Europe.

 A short Lisbon Guide